Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 Ethernet-enabled Duets come with a factory-configured fixed IP address for testing.
 In the last few steps you set up network access temporarily.
 For these Duets you now need to change the config.g so you can access the Duet Web Console (DWC) following a power cycle.

-#### For DHCP
+**For DHCP**

 Most home routers are setup to assign IP addresses by DHCP.
-Change the M552 P192.168.1.14 line in config.g to `M552 P0.0.0.0` to have your router assign an IP address via DHCP.
+Change the `M552 P192.168.1.14` line in config.g to `M552 P0.0.0.0` to have your router assign an IP address via DHCP.
 This is standard for most network devices.
 Any other network settings are set automatically.

-> If you are not familiar with networking, you should change this setting to **M552 P0.0.0.0** {.is-warning}
+If you are not familiar with networking, you should change this setting to `M552 P0.0.0.0`

-#### For Fixed IP address
+**For Fixed IP address**

 You can set the Duet to use a fixed IP address.
 Note that if you use a fixed address, care should be taken that it does not conflict with other devices on the network.
-Change the M552 P192.168.1.14 line to the IP address you want to use, eg `M552 P192.168.0.15`
+Change the `M552 P192.168.1.14` line to the IP address you want to use, eg `M552 P192.168.0.15`

 You may also need to change the [**M554**](/User_manual/Reference/Gcodes/M554) (Gateway) and [**M553**](/User_manual/Reference/Gcodes/M553) (Netmask) commands to match your network.

-## Note
+### Note

 > Commands in config.g are processed from top to bottom, so a command at the bottom supersedes a command at the top of the file.
 {.is-info}